 Bay Path University’s student population has steadily increased in size over the last seven years.
 As a result, the population of full-time staff has also increased to compensate for the growing number of students.
 An examination of the diversity of the full-time staff population demonstrates a 5% increase in full-time staff of color and a 6% increase in the percent of full-time faculty of color over the past seven years.

-Enhancing diversity and inclusion is a priority of Bay Path University’s Vision 2019 and promotes vitality in the educational environment.
+Enhancing diversity, equity, and inclusion is a priority of Bay Path University’s Vision 2019 and promotes vitality in the educational environment.
 A diverse Board not only generates multiple perspectives, critical to planning and Trustee responsibility but also strengthen the University leadership's commitment to diversity and inclusion.

 Over the past five years, Bay Path University has brought on at least three new board members every year.
 As of 2019-2020, 66% of the new board members brought on in that year represented new members of color to sit on the Board of Trustees.